Health & Safety Frequently Asked Questions

 How do I do this in practice?

-Heads of department should review courses against the model risk assessments, consider if any adaptation is required for your own local circumstances and incorporate significant findings into daily use texts.
+Heads of department should review projects / courses against the model risk assessments, consider if any adaptation is required for their own local circumstances and incorporate significant findings into daily use texts.

 This might involve highlighting hazard warnings and precautions, inserting cross-references in the scheme of work to BS 4163 and CLEAPSS (or other) publications.